 How You Can Improve Hospital Waiting Rooms for Patients

 Everyone dreads it.
-Sitting around in a waiting room for several hours at your local doctor’s office or hospital room is frustrating and it tests your patience, especially if you’re not feeling well.
+Sitting around in a waiting room for several hours at your local physical therapist or doctor’s office or hospital room is frustrating and it tests your patience, especially if you’re not feeling well.

 If you’re looking to improve the patient experience, it’s a great idea to start with a little revamping of your waiting room.
 Here’s how you can improve waiting rooms for patients so that they can stay occupied.

 - Put out a Coffee/Tea Maker

 It may seem simple, but having small comforts of home like the ability to make yourself a warm up of tea or coffee can make a huge difference to your patients.
 Just imagine all the sore throats that come through your space.
 Additionally, studies show that when waiting at a doctor’s office, it’s more about the perception of how that time is spent as opposed to the actual length of time spent waiting.